alanxu/my-alg/algorithms/stack.md

         for i in range(len(s)):
             # Why ignore s[i] when the value already used? - It will never generate
             # more optimal solotion.
-It will never supass previous same value, and
+It will never supass previous same value - If
+            # prev same value cannot pop values in from it, neither the cur value;
-            # it will not help to get optimal value after previous same value, values
+            # and it will not help to get optimal value after previous same value, values
-            # after s[i] will keep optimze remaining
+            # after s[i] will keep optimze remaining:
+            # Consider "abczcyz", 2nd c is ignored, but y can pop first z, so leave it
+            # for capable people, dont do everything yourself.
             if s[i] not in stack:
                 while stack and stack[-1] > s[i] and stack[-1] in s[i:]:
                     stack.pop()